 - Burn hazard — infused oils may be hot.
 Handle with care.

 - Some recipes may suggest using liquids that are flammable.
-Your usage of such materials is at your own sole risk.
+Your usage of such materials is at your own risk.
 Any damages are your own responsibility.

 - tCheck uses Ultraviolet (UV) light that may be potentially harmful if exposure to skin or eye is prolonged.
 While exposure is unlikely, avoid placing your eye against the sample tray slot opening during device operation.